 Ensuring compliance with emergency lighting standards involves correct installation and ongoing maintenance:

-Recommendations for Compliance:
+- Recommendations for Compliance:

-Use appropriate light fittings for the building layout and usage.
+- Use appropriate light fittings for the building layout and usage.

-Regularly test and maintain lighting systems as per legal guidelines.
+- Regularly test and maintain lighting systems as per legal guidelines.

 Adhering to these practices ensures the safety of occupants and compliance with regulations.
+Good emergency lighting design and emergency lighting installation should also consider whether emergency light fittings are self contained or supplied by a central battery.

 FAQs About Emergency Lighting